f4b4/VisualGraph/README.md

 You can use Visual Studio 2012 but Platform Toolset has to be "Visual Studio 2010 (v100)" (because QT4 is builded with VS2010).

-If the QT DLLs are not in the path, copy the relevant DLLs side by side to VisualGraph.exe:
+You need the QT 4.8.x VS2010 DLLs, if they are not in the path, copy the relevant DLLs side by side to the VisualGraph.exe:

 	Debug build:   QtCored4.dll, QtGuid4.dll, QtOpenGLd4.dll
 	Release build: QtCore4.dll,  QtGui4.dll,  QtOpenGL4.dll